sgrassie/sgrassie.github.io/_posts/2010/2010-07-21-unit-testing-events.md

 ---
+layout: post
 title: Unit Testing Events
+tags: ['C#','Coding']
+hidden: False
 published: 21/07/2010
-layout: post
-categories: C#,Coding
+ispublished: True
 ---
 Recently I have had to unit test some events in an application I work on.
 I came up with a workable solution, but I didnt really like the way it was working, and it just looked ugly.
 So I did a little digging on Google, and <a href="http://stackoverflow.com/questions/248989/unit-testing-that-an-event-is-raised-in-c">found this helpful question on StackOverflow</a>.